 You may recall that Avastin a year ago made headlines when the Food and Drug Administration withdrew its preliminary approval for advanced metastatic breast cancer because the most recent clinical trials showed it did not extend life.
 The original approval for colon cancer was in 2004, and it was based on trials that showed median survival from the onset of therapy rose from 15.6 months to 20.3 months.

 The good news in the latest study is that the drug was indeed beneficial for Medicare beneficiaries, who are older on average than the patients in the original trial.
 So there’s no reason for the FDA to withdraw its approval.
-But lives among the over-65 crowd with the disease were extended for a shorter period of time than those in the original trial, and it was only among those who also received one particular chemotherapy regimen in addition to Avastin.
+But lives among the over-65 crowd with the disease were extended for less than three months than those in the original trial, and it was only among those who also received one particular chemotherapy regimen in addition to Avastin.
 Moreover, exposure to Avastin, which inhibits blood vessel formation, increased the risk of vascular perforations and strokes.

 “Elderly patients with colorectal cancer can be counseled that including bevacizumab (Avastin) in first-line therapy regimens for metastatic colorectal cancer seems to be no more than marginally effective,” the authors concluded.
 The Journal of Clinical Oncology (JCO) is distributed to 25,000 subscribers – nearly every oncologist in the country.
 All things being equal, this study could have a major impact on the practice of medicine, since the majority of the 50,000 patients who die each year from colon cancer are eligible for Medicare, a program that is under tremendous pressure to cut costs.